rodrigovivi/linux/drm-intel.rst

         $ git commit -a

    git will then store the conflict resolution internally (see git help rerere for how this is implemented).
-Then re-run -nigthly generation to confirm the resolution has been captured correctly by git (sometimes git rerere can't match up your resolution with the conflict for odd reasons) and to make sure there's no other conflict in later merges: ::
+Then re-run drm-tip generation to confirm the resolution has been captured correctly by git (sometimes git rerere can't match up your resolution with the conflict for odd reasons) and to make sure there's no other conflict in later merges: ::